Could You Survive Without a Car?

 But I Can’t Get Rid Of My Car, Can I?

-Now this is where things really do get personal.
+This is where things really do get personal.
 I don’t mean that I’d like you to tell me your life story.
-I mean that the decision of whether it’s really possible to get rid of your car is completely dependent upon your own circumstances.
-It’s important though not to just casually toss the idea out of the window without first giving it an honest examination.
-If you think about the way your life is set up at the moment and try to make the decision based upon that, then your answer will more than likely be that there’s no way that you could give up your car.
-Instead take the time to consider whether there are any changes that you could make to help make car free living possible.
+I mean that the decision of whether it’s ‘really’ possible to get rid of your car is completely dependent upon your own circumstances.
+It’s important not to just casually toss the idea of selling your car out of the window, though, without first giving it an honest examination.
+If you think about the way your life is set up at the moment and try to make the decision based upon that, then your answer will more than likely be that there’s just no conceivable way that you could give up your car.
+Instead, take the time to consider whether there are any changes that you could make to help make car free living a possibility.

 Would I give up my car?

 The only reason I talk so much about not dismissing the idea of giving up a car is because many of the arguments that I’ve mentioned here are one’s that I use myself.
-My initial reaction to the question of could I give up my car would be ‘Not a chance’, but then could I?
+My initial reaction to the question of could I give up my car would be ‘Not a chance’.
+But could I?
+I mean, really?

 If I were to change my lifestyle and circumstances a little, could those changes make a car free life possible?
-Maybe we should trial it.
+Maybe I should trial it.
 I’m really tempted to try living without a car for a month, just to see how I get on.
 Maybe I’ll hate the experience and wonder why I ever wrote this blog post.
-But maybe, just maybe I’ll love the fact that I have so much extra cash in my pocket, while also helping to save the environment in the process.
+But maybe, just maybe, I’ll love the fact that I have so much extra cash in my pocket while also helping to save the environment in the process.